spanozzo/Marvin-SoS/README.md

 # PoC-Marvin

-Proof of concept of the Marvin project developed by the Sons of Swe team for Red Babel.
+The Marvin project, developed by the Sons of Swe team for Red Babel.

 ## Getting Started